User Manual Template & Guide to Create a User Manual (2023)

 Step 1 Getting General Knowledge on the User Manual Template

 Before actually using the User Manual Template and the other tools that I developed for Philip, I wanted to make sure we have the same starting point.
 I provided him with some general information about user instructions and with some good examples of existing user manuals.

 I have listed this information below.

 A user manual is a technical communication document intended to give assistance to people on how to use a product.
-A good user manual assists users on how to use a product safely, healthily and effectively.
+A good user manual assists users on how to use a product safely, effectively and efficiently.

 Other names, or other forms of a user manual, might be:

 - User guide